Chasing Truth: Chapter 17

 “No, you pretended to be somebody you knew I would let in.
 That’s not you.
 I have no idea who you are.
 Is Tyler even your real name?”

 He crowded closer and she took another involuntary step back, her back hitting the wall.
-He rested his palms flat against the wall on either side of her head.
+He eased the gun from her hand and tucked it in the back of his jeans before he rested his palms flat against the wall on either side of her head.

 “Back off.”
 She meant to bite off the words but they came out breathless and nowhere near as firm as she wanted.